 Over 10 percent of student loans are delinquent on a national level.
 That’s not even the worst part of the problem.
 People are graduating college with over $30,000 in debt into jobs that don’t pay them anything more than $30,000 a year.
 How are they supposed to pay back that much debt on that kind of income?

-2. The Political Solutions Are Nothing More Than Band-Aids
+2. The Political Solutions of Student Loans Are Nothing More Than Band-Aids

-The majority of this is federal debt.
+The majority of this is federal student loans debt.
 A political storm is brewing.
-Honestly, it’s inevitable if you consider the amount of people that are defaulting on their loans and how much money is being defaulted.
+Honestly, it’s inevitable if you consider the number of people that are defaulting on their loans and how much money is being defaulted.

 There are government and political programs that offer student loan forgiveness.
 However, they require a whopping 20 to 25 years of perfect, on-time payments in full.
 In its defense, these are income-based repayment programs where you’re not required to pay more than 10 percent to 15 percent of your disposable income.